SterlingChin/test-repo/README.md

 ### 2.3: Restrict your directive

-* Add the `restrict` property to only an Element
+* Add the `restrict` property

-It can be helpful to think of a directive as a self contained route: Wherever you place that directive, it will display the html template you have given it.
-Restrict determines how you can use the directive in your DOM.

 * There are three options:
   * `'E'`: Element
   * `'A'`: Attribute
   * `'C'`: Class

+It can be helpful to think of a directive as a self contained route: Wherever you place that directive, it will display the html template you have given it.
+Restrict determines how you can use the directive in your DOM.

 For instance: A directive that has `restrict: 'E'` (note that 'E' is a string) can only be used in your html as an element, like we have above.